Kingston Frontenacs: Honoured numbers

+Several numbers have been honoured by the Kingston Canadians/Frontenacs.
+In 2019, Chris Clifford had his number 29 retired, joining Mike O'Connell, Brad Rhiness, Tony McKegney, and Ken Linseman in receiving the honour.
+In 2023, brothers Anthony Stewart and Chris Stewart had their numbers raised to the rafters.

 Larry Mavety is the only builder to be honoured by the organization for his work as a coach and general manager.
-The coach/gm holds the Kingston Frontenacs Hockey Clubs all-time wins record with 243.
+The coach and manager holds the Kingston Frontenacs all-time wins record with 246.